Train track maps on graphs of groups: Relative Train Track Maps

 \paragraph{Elementary Moves Revisited.} In \cite[Lemmas 5.1--5.4]{BestvinaHandel}, Bestvina and Handel revisit the four elementary moves \emph{subdivision, valence-one homotopy, valence-two homotopy} and \emph{folding} to analyze their impact on $\pf(f)$.
 All of these moves except valence-two homotopy produce a topological representative $f'\colon \mathcal{G}' \to \mathcal{G}'$ such that the associated Perron--Frobenius eigenvalues satisfy $\pf(f') \le \pf(f)$.

-In the case of valence-two homotopy within a single exponentially-growing stratum $H_r$, it may happen that $\lambda_r$ is replaced by some number of eigenvalues $\lambda'$ that all satisfy $\lambda' \le \lambda_r$, so it is possible that $\pf(f') > \pf(f)$.
-Nonetheless, we have the following result.
-Call an elementary move \emph{safe} if performing it on a topological representative $f\colon\mathcal{G} \to \mathcal{G}$ yields a new topological representative $f'\colon \mathcal{G}' \to \mathcal{G}'$ with $\pf(f') \le \pf(f)$.
+Let us discuss valence-two homotopy.
+Following \cite[p.
+35]{BestvinaHandel}, suppose $e_i \in H_i$ and $e_j \in H_j$ are the edges incident to a valence-two vertex $v$.
+We assume $i \le j$.
+If $i = j$ and $H_i$ is exponentially growing, choose $i$ and $j$ so that the eigenvector coefficient of $e_i$ is greater than or equal to that of $e_j$.
+Here is the key point: in all cases we perform the valence-two homotopy across $e_i$.
+Call such a valence-two homotopy \emph{performable} if after making these choices, we have that the inclusion $\iota_{e_i}\colon \mathcal{G}_{e_i}\to \mathcal{G}_v$ is an isomorphism.

+\begin{lem} Suppose we are in the situation of the first assumption.
+All valence-two homotopies are performable, perhaps after rearranging strata. \end{lem}

+\begin{proof} We continue to use the notation above.
+Suppose at first that $H_i$ is a zero stratum.
+Then the restriction of $f$ to $G_i$ is a homotopy equivalence of $G_i$ with $G_{i-1}$.
+In particular, since $v$ is a valence-one vertex of $G_i$, we must have that $\iota_{e_i}\colon \mathcal{G}_{e_i} \to \mathcal{G}_{v}$ is an isomorphism.
+Therefore a valence-two homotopy of $e_j$ across $e_i$ is performable.